prudhvigoud1996/testdemo/README.md

 # testdemo
-hi this is my pratice demo
+hi this is my practice demo